mihaiprodann/mihaiprodann/README.md

 # Hi there... 👋
-I am Mihai, a computer science student at the University Politehnica of Bucharest (UPB) and a passionate learner always seeking new opportunities.
+I am Mihai, a computer engineering student at the University Politehnica of Bucharest (UPB) and a passionate learner always seeking new opportunities.

 # Skills 💻
 * Java